kimmanis/LaunchPage/README.md

 =================

-## Get started
+## Getting Started
 1. Fork the repo
-2. run rake db:migrate
+2. Run rake db:migrate
-3. Customize as needed
+3. Customize UI as needed, more information below
+4. Change admin password
+5. Deploy

 =================

-## How to customize
+## Customization
+LaunchPage is built on Bootstrap.
+More information on site structure and css settings can be found at http://getbootstrap.com/css/.

 ### Homepage
-**find in views/users/new**

-The homepage is a simple form only asking for the user's email address.
+The homepage is a simple form only asking for the user's email address and can be found at **views/users/new**

-### Confirmation/Share Page:
+### Confirmation/ Share Page:
-**find in views/users/show**

-This page confirms the user is signed up and offers share buttons with his/her trackable URL.
-You may want to adjust the sharing buttons as needed.
+The confirmation and share page shows immediately after the user has provided their email address.
+This page includes his/her trackable referral URL and share buttons. it can be found at **views/users/show**

 ### Admin page
-**find in views/lock/unlock**

-This is where the admin can view the list of signups.
-I'm using the gem "Lock" to lock down the admin page unless you've got the password.
-To unlock the admin page visit: http://www.yoursitehere.com/lock/login
+The admin page is where you can view how many people have registered and access their email address.
+You can edit this file at **views/lock/unlock** though you shouldn't need to.

+To access registrations, visit http://www.yoursitehere.com/lock/login.
 The default password is "password".
 To change it, overwrite the password file using the following command:
     rails g lock:create_password_file yourpasswordhere

-For more on lock, visit: http://www.cowboycoded.com/2011/04/11/lock-down-a-rails-3-app-with-a-single-password-using-lock/
+For more on lock can be found at: http://www.cowboycoded.com/2011/04/11/lock-down-a-rails-3-app-with-a-single-password-using-lock/

 ### Styling
 **find in views/layouts/application**

-We're using Twitter Bootstrap to add some simple styling.
-Add/remove/update as needed.

 ## Config -
 Open the config/application.yml file to change the following
-- Google Analytics
+- Google analytics
-- SEO Meta
+- SEO meta information (e.g. Description)
-- Facebook Meta
+- Facebook meta and social sharing (e.g. share copy and Twitter handle)

 =================

-## How to deploy to Heroku
+## Deploying to Heroku
 This code uses SQLite for development but PostgreSQL for production.
-This is because Heroku only supports PostgreSQL but it's a pain in the ass to set up locally.
+This is because Heroku only supports PostgreSQL but it's a pain to set up locally.
 You need to have Heroku installed and set up already for all this goodness to work.
-Check out https://devcenter.heroku.com/articles/quickstart for Heroku getting started tips.
+Those instructions can be found at https://devcenter.heroku.com/articles/quickstart.

 To create a new heroku site:
     heroku apps:create exampleName

-Then deploy to heroku (make sure you've got stuff committed)
+Then deploy to heroku (ensure changes already committed)
     git push heroku master

-Then set up the DB:
+Then set up the database:
     heroku run rake db:migrate

 If the CSS isn't showing up correctly, you may want to precompile assets and push everything again
     rake assets:precompile

 For more info on deploying to heroku: https://devcenter.heroku.com/articles/rails3